cytl5yy/POMProject/README.md

+#POMProject
-### POMProject is a pom consensus plugin that runs on the device.
+A pom consensus plugin that runs on the device.